Switch Language

 Choose the relevant filters or search option to look for any particular invoice while you can also download the records with their status in the form of Excel sheet.

-Use the checkboxes against the records to make multiple selection or take bulk actions.
+Use the checkboxes against the records to make multiple selections or take bulk actions.

 Note: Beware!
 No action up until the filing of GSTR-3B leads to deemed acceptance of invoices.